 |Double-Braided Nylon||2 inches||.98 lbs/foot|

-5. What are some of the special features that come with your Fitness Ropes?
+6. What are some of the special features of your Ropes?

 We take pride in going the extra mile to make sure our ropes are the highest quality on the market.
 The last thing you want is for your new ropes to wear out quickly, so we include several extra custom components that will ensure your ropes maintain their form and quality.
 This includes: